Danny7226/LearningSummary/README.md

 ### Java memory model
 * https://medium.com/platform-engineer/understanding-java-memory-model-1d0863f6d973
-* Java source code will be compiled by javac(java compiler) into .class hexadecimal files
+* Java source code will be compiled by javac(java compiler) into .class files
+* .class files are data in bytecode format in binary.
+People might think it's hexadecimal, but it's actually not.
+Hexadecimal representation is just a way of viewing binary data
 * Java Runtime Environment (JRE) will take .class files.
 Classloader loads classes into JVM in runtime
+* Classloader doesn't change the format of data, it simply loads files into memory
+* Bytecode is platform independent, meaning it can be executed in any compatible JVM platforms.
+(Windows, Linux, OSX have different implementations of JVM, JVM acts as an abstract layer between bytecode and hardware OS)
 * We all know static fields are stored into JVM heap instead of stack (each thread has its own stack) memory
 * Even within threads, thread creates local objects, which are only visible to themselves.
 Note that these local objects also stored in heap instead of stack
 * Thread maintains a reference in stack pointing to the actual object in heap